ashishvalentinealex/langgraph-rag-weather-agent/README.md

 ## Features

 1. **Agentic decision making** – The pipeline uses LangGraph to decide whether a user’s question is about the weather or about the contents of a PDF.
-LangGraph acts as a conductor that directs the flow between multiple components and decides when to retrieve information and when to generate responses【161000022203502†L325-L337】.
-Retrieval agents are useful when you want an LLM to decide whether to fetch context from a vector store or respond directly【295880776378341†L90-L103】.
+LangGraph acts as a conductor that directs the flow between multiple components and decides when to retrieve information and when to generate responses.
+Retrieval agents are useful when you want an LLM to decide whether to fetch context from a vector store or respond directly.

-2. **Retrieval‑Augmented Generation (RAG)** – The system implements the standard RAG workflow: split a document into manageable chunks, store their embeddings in a vector database (Qdrant), retrieve the most relevant chunks for a query and use them to answer the question【190255345688846†L42-L56】.
-Qdrant provides efficient similarity search over dense vector embeddings【161000022203502†L325-L389】, and LangChain integrates seamlessly with Qdrant to create collections and perform similarity searches【375072805869932†L1257-L1290】.
+2. **Retrieval‑Augmented Generation (RAG)** – The system implements the standard RAG workflow: split a document into manageable chunks, store their embeddings in a vector database (Qdrant), retrieve the most relevant chunks for a query and use them to answer the question.
+Qdrant provides efficient similarity search over dense vector embeddings, and LangChain integrates seamlessly with Qdrant to create collections and perform similarity searches.

 3. **Weather retrieval** – For weather‑related questions the pipeline calls the OpenWeatherMap API.
-The API returns current weather data in JSON format and requires latitude, longitude and an API key【388494878568837†L75-L102】.
+The API returns current weather data in JSON format and requires latitude, longitude and an API key.
 A simple extraction function tries to identify the city from the user question and fetches the current conditions.

 4. **Embeddings and vector storage** – Embeddings are generated via `OpenAIEmbeddings` (you can switch to other providers) and stored in a local Qdrant collection.
-The code demonstrates how to create an in‑memory or on‑disk collection, add documents and query them【375072805869932†L1257-L1289】.
+The code demonstrates how to create an in‑memory or on‑disk collection, add documents and query them.

 5. **LangSmith evaluation** – LangSmith can be used to trace and evaluate the LLM’s responses.
-The `LangSmith` SDK’s `evaluate()` function allows you to score outputs against a labelled dataset【748276125314704†L100-L116】.
+The `LangSmith` SDK’s `evaluate()` function allows you to score outputs against a labelled dataset.
 This repository includes example scaffolding to run evaluations and capture traces.

 6. **Streamlit UI** – A simple Streamlit front‑end demonstrates the application.
 The UI captures user questions, displays chat history and streams responses.
-The `st.chat_input()` and `st.chat_message()` functions make it easy to build chat applications【875021349489622†L1476-L1485】.
+The `st.chat_input()` and `st.chat_message()` functions make it easy to build chat applications.

 ## Folder structure